 Some change has been achieved since the early 1900s but today, in 2018, women are still protesting for equal rights in the workplace.
 What does that look like in the Nordic countries?

-On the 109th International Women’s Day, we investigate a central feminist issue in Scandinavia: workplace equality.
+On the 109th International Women’s Day, we investigate a central feminist issue for Scandinavian women: workplace equality.

 A Brief History